hMailServer

 • Free and open-source

-• Scalable and flexible
+• Scalable and secure

-• Easy to use and manage
+• Easy to install and configure

-• Supports multiple domains and accounts
+• Supports multiple domains and email accounts

 Disadvantages